Raze1127/legends_warsaw/README.md

 Configuration
 Ensure you configure the following settings:

-Telegram Bot Token: Obtain this from BotFather and set it in the configuration file.
-Firebase Credentials: Set up a Firebase project and provide the necessary credentials and configuration in the bot's settings.
+Telegram Bot Token: Obtain this from BotFather and set it in the configuration file Firebase Credentials: Set up a Firebase project and provide the necessary credentials and configuration in the bot's settings.